- Dec 31, 2025

 Small Shifts Make a Big Difference

-One of the kindest things someone can do is practice shifting words—not perfectly, just gently.
+One of the kindest things we can do is gently shift our words—not perfectly, just intentionally.

 “I can’t do this” → “I’ll do what I can.”